 Honestly, that doesn’t hurt me at all.
 Just sends me a signal I got relaxed and need to work a bit harder.
 It takes a lot to hurt me RE my looks because I am quiet self-conscious.
 What hurts me way more would be a girlfriend that I thought was my friend and suddenly acts like a total bitch – sharing confidential information, “forgetting” mine and my kid’s birthday and pretending like nothing happened.
 I went through that a few years ago and since then have huge trust issues.
 I am sure we all have been there.
 It is hard to find true friends!!!

-The filling idea came from my grilled balsamic vegetables and the crust – I first tried it a few years ago.
+Anyways, the filling idea came from my balsamic grilled vegetables and the crust from spaghetti squash quiche with kale and mushrooms.
 It is not my idea to make a spaghetti squash quiche crust but it is my execution of it.
 It is not as labour intensive as you might think.
 And the slice actually stays the slice.

-The idea of a spaghetti squash crust is similar to a cauliflower crust pizza – cooking vegetables first and then squeezing liquid out a bit.
+The idea of a spaghetti squash crust is similar to cauliflower pizza crust recipe – cooking vegetables first and then squeezing liquid out a bit.

 Then you make a filling with eggs, cheese and vegetables you got on hand.
 This quiche is a perfect fridge clean out recipe.
-I had leftovers of zucchini and bell pepper from making pepper mushroom chicken last week and broccolini from another secret project recipe.
+I had leftovers of zucchini and bell pepper from making baked chicken with peppers last week and broccolini from another secret project recipe.